The Strength of Local Structures in Decentralized Network Formation: Graph Limits

 I now relate the probability associated to a colored graphon to the probability of its corresponding uncolored graphon.
-Consider colored graphs over $N$ nodes and let $\tau$ be a permutation of $\{1,\ldots,N\}$.
+Consider colored graphs over $N$, let $\tau$ be a permutation of $\{1,\ldots,N\}$ and let $C_0^N$ be the (fixed) coloring used to generate $\tilde{\mathbb{P}}_{N,p}^\Theta$.
 For a finite graph $G$ with $N$ nodes, the probability associated to $\tilde{G}$ is

-where the last factor takes into account the overcounting of permutations.
-Similarly, for a colored graph $Q$ over $N$ nodes, its associated probability is
+The first factor is the probability of drawing a specific representative directed graph.
+The second counts the number of directed graphs with orbit $\tilde{G}$: it counts all re-labelings of the nodes and takes care of degeneracy by counting the automorphisms of $G$.
+Similarly, for a colored graph $Q$ over $N$ nodes (with the correct coloring), its associated probability is

-where the correction factor now also takes into account the overcounting of colors.
+Now the re-labelings happen within each color, and the degeneracy must also take into account permutations that respect the coloring.
 Since the matching of the coloring is an additional restriction, we can see that for the restricted graph $G = (V(Q),A(Q))$:

 Define the weights $\alpha_N(\tilde{Q},(\tilde{G},\tilde{c}_{{\bf w}^N}))$ by

 From the argument above, we have the following bound on these weights:

 It is useful to note the Stirling bounds on the factorial: